trinhminh11/OPT-mini-project/README.md

   26 -> 6

   Note that not all Problems in class 144218 are the same as in class 144217, please check carefully.

+  All solutions just use some basic Heuristic Algorithm and GA, not the exact or optimal Solution.
+Use to reference only